Aliases for KMT2E Gene

 This gene is a member of the myeloid/lymphoid or mixed-lineage leukemia (MLL) family and encodes a protein with an N-terminal PHD zinc finger and a central SET domain.
 Overexpression of the protein inhibits cell cycle progression.
 Alternate transcriptional splice variants have been characterized. [provided by RefSeq, Jul 2008]

 GeneCards Summary for KMT2E Gene

 KMT2E (Lysine Methyltransferase 2E) is a Protein Coding gene.
-Diseases associated with KMT2E include myeloid/lymphoid or mixed lineage leukemia.
-Among its related pathways are Lysine degradation and Chromatin organization.
+Diseases associated with KMT2E include Myeloid/Lymphoid Or Mixed Lineage Leukemia.
+Among its related pathways are Chromatin organization and Activated PKN1 stimulates transcription of AR (androgen receptor) regulated genes KLK2 and KLK3.
 GO annotations related to this gene include enzyme binding and histone methyltransferase activity (H3-K4 specific).
 An important paralog of this gene is SETD5.

 UniProtKB/Swiss-Prot for KMT2E Gene